ObieBent/eazytraining/README.md

 kustomize build | oc apply -f -
 ```

-The installation of this operator will create implicitly a new namespace `openshift-gitops` where control plane workload would be instantiated.
+The installation of this operator will create implicitly a new namespace `openshift-gitops` where control plane workloads would be instantiated.
 It may be necessary to check if pods are running properly.